bluegreen-labs/weahtr/README.md

 > [!CAUTION]
 > This python package is a consolidation of previously dispersed proof-of-concept
 > script components written across years.
-> Although consolidated, gaps in documentation and usability considerations still
+Although consolidated, gaps in
+> documentation and usability considerations still exist.
+For example, paths
-> exist.
-For example, paths are not always validated and arguments might not have
+> are not always validated and arguments might not have defaults.
-> defaults.
+>
+> Read the below documentation carefully before proceeding.
+The software is
+> provided AS IS and no responsibility is taken in the event of data loss.

 ## Introduction